openfaas/openfaas.github.io/_posts/2020-12-12-birthday-invite.md

 As part of our 2020 experiences we moved all of our CI from Travis to GitHub Actions, and whilst we were there we made all of our templates and projects multi-arch.
 Meaning that the containers will run on Intel and ARM computers without any changes.

 > As a side benefit, it means you'll be able to run OpenFaaS on your new Apple M1!
+You may need [Docker Desktop from Docker's new Developer Preview](https://www.docker.com/community/get-involved/developer-preview)

 Running OpenFaaS Cloud on a Raspberry Pi was never one of our goals for the project.
 It was meant to be for companies and teams, it's designed for collaboration and ease of use.